PrescienceLab/fpspy/kernel/x64/README.md

 ### Use with FPSpy

-To use with FPSpy, you must enable the *CONFIG_TRAP_SHORT_CIRCUITING* feature in fpspy/include/config.h.
-It is safe to enable this feature even if the kernel module is not available, since FPSpy will fall back on regular SIGFPE signalling.
+To use with FPSpy, you must enable the Trap Short Circuiting feature using `make menuconfig` and then rebuild FPSpy.
+It is safe to enable this feature even if the kernel module is not available, since FPSpy will fall back on regular `SIGFPE` signaling if it cannot communicate with the kernel module.

 ### To measure latencies